go-co-op/gocron/README.md

 	t := time.Date(2019, time.November, 10, 15, 0, 0, 0, time.Local)
 	gocron.Every(1).Hour().From(&t).Do(task)

-	// remove, clear and next_run
+	// NextRun gets the next running time
 	_, time := gocron.NextRun()
 	fmt.Println(time)

+    // Remove a specific job
 	gocron.Remove(task)

+	// Clear all scheduled jobs
 	gocron.Clear()

-	// function Start start all the pending jobs
+	// Start all the pending jobs
 	<- gocron.Start()

 	// also, you can create a new scheduler